-- 1. Using granger() try to reproduce the results of Thurman and Fisher's Table 1.
+1. Using granger() try to reproduce the results of

+Thurman and Fisher's Table 1.
 Try to suggest some graphical technique that might help to explain the nature of the rather striking results.
-Make sure that you take a close look at the granger() function and understand how it works. - 2.
-Test each series for I(1) behavior using the augmented Dickey-Fuller test.
+Make sure that you take a close look at the granger() function and understand how it works.

+- 2. Test each series for I(1) behavior using the augmented Dickey-Fuller test.
 You may use the adf() function for this purpose, but again look closely to see how it works.
 Note that your results here may depend on the length of the lag you specify in the ADF test.
-How do your results here influence your interpretation of the findings in question 1? - 3.
+How do your results here influence your interpretation of the findings in question 1?
+Try restimating the Granger causality models in differences if you find that the I(1) hypotheses are plausible. - 3.
 Test for cointegration of the chicken-egg process, using both the Engle-Granger and Johansen approaches.
-Contrast your results and reconsider findings in question 1.
+Contrast your results and reconsider findings in question 1. - 4. (extra Credit) Update the data set and investigate whether the last 15 years have altered the revolutionary findings of Thurman and Fisher.
+See, e.g.